Why do I need to have surgery and medicine for my endo?

 Should I get pregnant soon to cure my endo?

 You may have heard that “pregnancy cures endometriosis”.
 This is a myth.
-There is no cure for endometriosis.
+There is no cure for endometriosis at this time.
 Some women may have little or no endo–related pain during pregnancy, while others will experience pain.
 Becoming a parent is a big decision and should never be used as a treatment for endo.

 How long do I need to be followed for my endo?

 Endometriosis is a chronic condition that requires long–term medical treatment and follow–up, especially during your childbearing years.
 Many factors affect how often you will need to be seen by your medical team, such as whether or not you are responding to the treatment.
-Since there is no cure for endometriosis, you will need to be on medication.
-Therefore, you will need to be checked and have your prescriptions refilled.
+If you are on medication, you will need to be checked and have your prescriptions refilled.
 For example: if your gynecologist gives you a prescription for medication to stop your period, you will need to schedule a follow–up appointment in approximately 3 months.
-During this visit, he/she will meet with you and ask you if the medication is working to stop your periods and pain.
+During this visit, he/she will meet with you and discuss if the medication is working to stop your periods and pain.
 If you are feeling well and your blood pressure is normal, you will be given a prescription for more refills.
 If you are on Leuprolide acetate (Lupron Depot®) you will need to return for your shot every 3 months while you are on this treatment.
 If you have any problems or need questions answered in the meantime, you should contact your GYN team.

 Should my sisters and other family members get checked?

 Women are more likely to develop endometriosis if a close female relative from their mom or dad’s side has it.
-Likewise, if you have been diagnosed with endometriosis, and someone in your family (such as your sister, or cousin) has painful periods and pelvic pain at other times during her menstrual cycle that interfere with school and social activities, it is a good idea to suggest that they get evaluated.
-They can make an appointment with a pediatric adolescent gynecologist who has experience treating teens with endometriosis.
+Likewise, if you have been diagnosed with endometriosis, and someone in your family (such as your sister, or cousin) has painful periods and pelvic pain that interfere with school and social activities, it is a good idea to suggest that they get evaluated.
+They can make an appointment with a pediatric adolescent gynecologist who has experience treating girls with endometriosis.